 I’m not a professional chef.

-Cooking, for me, is more than just "assembling" ingredients together.
-I'm not much of a recipe follower.
-For me, it’s much deeper than that.
-It is an opportunity to step out of the rush of day-to-day life; to slow down; to immerse myself under my own skin; and to go to a place that brings me incredible peace and fulfillment.
+Cooking, for me, is more than just assembling ingredients together.
+It’s much deeper than that.
+It is an opportunity to slow down; step out of the craziness of day-to-day life; immerse myself under my own skin; and go to a place that brings me incredible peace and fulfillment.
 Yeah, cooking does that for me.

 No. I'm not crazy.

 I'm just beginning to realize that the cooking experience and the sharing of a meal have some unique qualities, at least for me, that is very fulfilling.
-Why is it that some of the fondest memories that I can remember revolve around a meal.
-I can easily recount dozens and dozens of those memorable moments in my life.
+Why is it that some of the fondest memories that I can remember revolve around a meal?
+I can easily recount dozens of those memories.
 I can tell you what I cooked; who I shared the meal with; what it tasted like; what it smelled like; and in many cases, what the table setting looked like.
-I can picture the scenes in my mind, like an old 8mm movie: the laughs, smiles and conversations.
+I can picture the scenes in my mind, like a good old movie that you never forget.